 The South Bay Salt Pond Restoration Project (SBSPRP) began in 2003 and is the largest tidal wetland restoration project on the West Coast.
-Comprised of several agencies and collaborative relationships, the project aims to restore 15,000 acres of salt evaporation ponds in the south San Francisco Bay into a mosaic of restored tidal wetlands and managed habitats to support a variety of species and habitat functions.
-Most of the Bay shoreline is lined by former salt evaporation ponds surrounded by constructed earthen levees.
-Many of these ponds are now managed by the U.S. Fish and Wildlife Service (USFWS) and are slated for restoration through the SBSPRP - either as managed tidal ponds or as tidal marsh.
-Restoring the Bay's natural habitats and hydrologic processes can increase resilience of the ecosystem, and of upland infrastructure as the climate changes and sea levels rise.
+Comprised of several agencies and collaborative relationships, the project aims to restore 15,000 acres of retired salt evaporation ponds in the south San Francisco Bay into a mosaic of tidal wetlands and managed habitats.
+Restoration will support a variety of species and ecosystem functions.
+Many of these ponds are now managed by the U.S. Fish and Wildlife Service (USFWS) and are slated for restoration through the SBSPRP.